Till Papers Do Us Part – Does your partner want to marry you only for a Green Card?

 Noticeable disparity in income or personal assets

-Her plans to remain legally in the country
+Plans to remain legally in the country

 Inquire about her immigration history

-Check carefully her social media activities
+Check carefully your partner’s social media activities

 Formal marriage ceremony

 I guarantee you that in the overwhelming majority of cultures, marriage is taken very seriously by someone’s parents.
 To make sure your partner (and his or her family) is being truthful to you, tell him or her that you (and your family) want to have a formal, religious ceremony.
 Almost all the scammers will try to convince you that they do not care about a religious ceremony, a white dress, and a formal reception with family and friend.
 If your partner would rather get married in a city hall (or courthouse) without family and friends, chances are he or she is scamming you.